alicht/DOM-manipulation/DOM/part3.md

 # Part 3
+Objectives:
+-  How to access elements in the DOM by ID, class, tag, and query selectors.

 ## How to access elements in the DOM

-In Understanding the DOM Tree and Nodes, we went over how the DOM is structured as a tree of objects called nodes, and that nodes can be text, comments, or elements.
-Usually when we access content in the DOM, it will be through an HTML element node.

-In order to be proficient at accessing elements in the DOM, it is necessary to have a working knowledge of CSS selectors, syntax and terminology as well as an understanding of HTML elements.
-In this tutorial, we will go over several ways to access elements in the DOM: by ID, class, tag, and query selectors.
+In order to be proficient at accessing elements in the DOM, it is necessary to know about CSS selectors and HTML elements.

 ![screen shot 2017-11-28 at 8 32 31 am](https://user-images.githubusercontent.com/6153182/33322269-bd3e437e-d416-11e7-9bfb-2713a539af1f.png)